momochi000/pomodoro_arcade/README.md

 ## CURRENT

 ---

 ## BACKLOG

+#### BUG: When (break) timer finishes, the hand isn't drawn correctly
-#### BUG: Pausing the timer and continuing it seems to reset it
+#### BUG: When using back and forward, the timer controls aren't presented correctly
-#### BUG: Goign back and forth with the browser resets the timer correctly but multiple callbacks are bound and the timer decremnts like mad.
+#### BUG: When going back and forth on browser, the wrong controls show up on the timer
 #### Update the demo timer work correctly off of the base timer
   + Perhaps demo timer should inherit from the base timer.. it needs to not talk to the server